Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-09.md

-# Day 09 - Summer Training Report
+# Day 09 - Summer Training Daily Diary

-# Exploratory Data Analysis (EDA): Dataset Exploration and Univariate Analysis
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to understand the fundamentals of Exploratory Data Analysis (EDA) and learn how to inspect, understand, and summarize a real-world dataset before applying Machine Learning algorithms.
-The session focused on dataset exploration, identifying missing values, understanding feature distributions, and performing univariate analysis using visualization techniques.
+Today's training focused on understanding the basics of Exploratory Data Analysis (EDA).
+The session covered how to examine a dataset before building a machine learning model by exploring its structure, identifying missing values, understanding feature distributions, and performing univariate analysis.

 ---

+## Tasks Assigned by the Industry Expert

+During today's training session, the following tasks were assigned:

+1. Understand the purpose and importance of Exploratory Data Analysis (EDA).
+2. Load and inspect a real-world dataset using Pandas.
+3. Examine dataset features and identify missing values.
+4. Perform univariate analysis using graphical visualizations.
+5. Detect unusual values and potential outliers.
+6. Interpret the observations obtained from the dataset.

+---

+## Practical Work Completed

+During the practical session, I worked on the following activities:

+- Loaded the House Price dataset using Pandas.
+- Explored the dataset using `head()` and `info()`.
+- Checked dataset dimensions, column names, and data types.
+- Identified missing values using `isnull().sum()`.
+- Created a Histogram with KDE to study the distribution of house prices.
+- Generated a Count Plot to analyze the frequency of bedroom values.
+- Identified houses with unusually high bedroom counts as potential outliers.
+- Observed the dataset to understand its characteristics before preprocessing.

+---

 ## Topics Covered

-### 1. Introduction to Exploratory Data Analysis (EDA)
+### Introduction to Exploratory Data Analysis (EDA)

-- Importance of EDA in Machine Learning.
+- Importance of EDA before model building.
-- Understanding data before model building.
+- Understanding dataset characteristics.
 - Steps involved in exploratory data analysis.
-- Identifying patterns, trends, and anomalies in datasets.
+- Identifying patterns, trends, and anomalies.
-- Exploratory Data Analysis (EDA) using Pandas, Matplotlib, and Seaborn
+- Using Pandas, Matplotlib, and Seaborn for data exploration.

-### 2. Loading and Inspecting the Dataset
+### Loading and Inspecting the Dataset

-- Loading the House Price dataset using Pandas.
+- Loading the House Price dataset.
-- Displaying initial records using `head()`.
+- Viewing records using `head()`.
 - Understanding dataset dimensions.
 - Inspecting column names and data types.
-- Checking dataset information using `info()`.
-- Identifying missing values using `isnull().sum()`.
+- Using `info()` and `isnull().sum()` for dataset inspection.

-### 3. Understanding Dataset Features
+### Understanding Dataset Features
 - Price
 - Bedrooms
 - Bathrooms